5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

     }
     ...
 	```
-	This result in F13 being used for Screenshots:
+	This results in `F13` being used for Screenshots:
 	![f13](https://user-images.githubusercontent.com/76865553/147818301-4e4be0ee-dda3-46cb-9c2f-e06d9b041523.jpg)

 ## Credits and Resources
-Rehabman for [ioio](https://github.com/RehabMan/OS-X-ioio) utility and [Custom Keyboard Mapping Guide](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller/wiki/How-to-Use-Custom-Keyboard-Mapping)
+- Rehabman for [ioio](https://github.com/RehabMan/OS-X-ioio) utility and [Custom Keyboard Mapping Guide](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller/wiki/How-to-Use-Custom-Keyboard-Mapping)
+- If you want to create custom keyboard shortcuts, you can try [Karabiner Elements](https://github.com/pqrs-org/Karabiner-Elements)